tyler-peirce/OceanOmics-draft-genomes/README.md

             *meryldb
 ```

-At the end of the assembly nextflow pipeline you should have a directory structure like this, with a assembly *.fasta file in the genome folder.
-GenomScope output in a directory in the kmers directory, and a meryl database in the kmers directory.
+At the end of the assembly nextflow pipeline you should have a directory structure like the one above, with an assembly *.fasta file in the genome folder.
+GenomScope output in a directory within the kmers directory, and a meryl database in the kmers directory.

 # Decontamination